Cybi

-Saint Cybi (Welsh), or Cuby (Cornish), was a 6th-century Cornish bishop, saint, and, briefly, king, who worked largely in Cornwall and North Wales: his biography is recorded in two slightly variant medieval 'lives'.
+Saint Cybi (Welsh), or Cuby (Cornish), was a 6th-century Cornish bishop, saint, and, briefly, king, who worked largely in Cornwall and North Wales: his biography is recorded in two slightly variant medieval vitae.

 Life in Cornwall

 The vita of Cybi, found in two (Latin) forms written about 1200, is of very doubtful value, but may be right in making him the son of a Cornish noble who was princeps militae, at a court between the Tamar and the Lynher, possibly Gelliwig.

 According to the 'Life of Saint Cybi', he was the son of Salomon, a 'warrior prince', generally thought to have been a King of Cornwall.
 In the 'Bonedd y Saint', his father's name is given the Welsh form, Selyf.
 His mother, Saint Wenna (Gwen ferch Cynyr), was sister to Saint Non.

 He was raised as a Christian and, in early life, went on a pilgrimage to Byzantine Judea and Jerusalem.
 He was appalled at the Church in Israel and considered it an invader of Christ's land.
 In Judea, he found Jewish Christians and he became anointed by a Nazarene Christian who was a Jewish man descendant of Jesus's brothers.
 He arrived home to find that his father was dead and he was King of Cornwall.
 Cybi politely declined the throne and, instead, traveled through his kingdom, preaching to the people and building churches at Duloe, and Tregony.